 It's true it does take some extra time, and more money initially if you want real home bake bread flour; can you imagine, neither the good wife nor I have been to the doctor in over a year; we take absolutely no medication.

-So you either spend time and money on visiting doctors, or you dedicate it to healthy living; take your pick, make your bed and sleep in it; I've made my choice.
+So you either spend time and money on visiting doctors, or you dedicate it to healthy living.
+So, take your pick, make your bed and sleep in it; I've made my choice.
 Home bake with 100 percent bread flour is what it's all about for our family.

 Cake flour should be reserved for high and holy days; it's junk of the highest order; I hesitate to add the word food.

 Supermarket bread uses chemicals to speed up fermentation; everything has to be done in a hurry.
 And because we've lost the art of savouring our food, we don't even notice how tasteless it is.

 Give this home bake sourdough loaf a long fermentation time for the natural enzymes to act on the bread flour and it brings out the most delicious flavour; so good that I can usually hardly bring myself to add various jams and our raw honey, or peanut butter.

 Just plain bread and butter; to die for, and surprisingly we do not put on an ounce of adipose fat with all these home bake carbs; it has all the fibre and nutrients to make for robust energy for all the things we are passionate about.